Get out - and stay out!

 - Scenic view

-Located on the corner of Broadway and Ampersand Ave., Ampersand Park is within walking distance of Saranac Lake's French Hill neighborhood, the Civic Center, and Saranac Lake High School.
+Located on the corner of Broadway and Ampersand Ave., Ken Garwood POW Park is within walking distance of Saranac Lake's French Hill neighborhood, the Civic Center, and Saranac Lake High School.
 This beautiful space offers a variety of amenities and is open to the public.
-It attracts diverse users and is especially popular with families with young children.
+It is especially popular with families with young children.

 - Playground equipment